aws/aws-fpga/hdk/README.md

 AWS FPGA design is provisioned to support chipscope, and developers will have access to chipscope in one of the upcoming HDK and SDK releases.

 ### Does HDK support Partial Reconfiguration?
 AWS F1 instances support partial configuration (PR), and the AFI is actually a PR bitstream.
-Using [AWS EC2 FPGA API](../sdk/management/fpga_image_tools), the users can load/unload AFIs.
+Using [FPGA Management Tools provided by the SDK](../sdk/management/fpga_image_tools), the users can load/unload AFIs from within the instance.
+**NOTE: The user can only load/unload AFI-id(s) that has been associated a priori to the instance-id or the AMI-id**